rweigel/stats/python.md

 > Print the 1st argument (`b`) passed to `format` as a floating point number with three decimal places.

-The <code>f</code> is a format code.
-Another common format code is <code>e</code>, which is used to display a number in exponential format:
+The `f` is a format code.
+Another common format code is `e`, which is used to display a number in exponential format:

 ```Python
 a = 1000*1/3